Undergrad Teacher Prep Program

 Armed with leading-edge best practices in education along with mastery in your chosen discipline, you’ll be prepared to become a new kind of teacher—a teacher who engages and challenges students in STEM (science, technology, engineering, and math) subjects to meets the future challenges in the field of education.

-The Teacher Preparation Program application is LIVE NOW!
+The Teacher Preparation Program is now a MINOR!

-See the section below entitled "Application" for additional details and a link to Qualtrics will be posted mid-September.
+See the section below entitled "Application" for additional details, to view our courses and to access required forms that will support your portfolio.

-Joining the Teacher Preparation Program (TPP) at WPI in conjunction with your chosen 4-year undergraduate major program of study will provide you:
+The Teacher Preparation Program (TPP) works in conjunction with your chosen 4-year undergraduate major program and adds value to your WPI education.

 Earn your Massachusetts DESE approved Initial Teaching License to teach middle or high school in one of the following areas: